create3000/x_ite/docs/_posts/reference/field-services-and-objects.md

 #### **multVecMatrix** (*SFVec4d/f vector*): SFVec4d/f

-Returns a SFVec4d/f whose value is the object multiplied by the passed row *vector*.
+Returns an SFVec4d/f whose value is the object multiplied by the passed row *vector*.

 #### **multMatrixVec** (*vector: SFVec3d/f*): SFVec3d/f

-Returns a SFVec3d/f whose value is the object multiplied by the passed column *vector*.
+Returns an SFVec3d/f whose value is the object multiplied by the passed column *vector*.

 #### **multMatrixVec** (*SFVec4d/f vector*): SFVec4d/f

-Returns a SFVec4d/f whose value is the object multiplied by the passed column *vector*.
+Returns an SFVec4d/f whose value is the object multiplied by the passed column *vector*.

 #### **multDirMatrix** (*vector: SFVec3d/f*): SFVec3d/f

-Returns a SFVec3d/f whose value is the object's 3×3 submatrix multiplied by the passed row *vector*.
+Returns an SFVec3d/f whose value is the object's 3×3 submatrix multiplied by the passed row *vector*.

 #### **multMatrixDir** (*vector: SFVec3d/f*): SFVec3d/f

-Returns a SFVec3d/f whose value is the object's 3×3 submatrix multiplied by the passed column *vector*.
+Returns an SFVec3d/f whose value is the object's 3×3 submatrix multiplied by the passed column *vector*.

 #### **translate** (*translation: SFVec3d/f*):  SFMatrix4d/f

-Returns a SFMatrix4d/f whose value is the object translated by the passed *translation* on the left.
+Returns an SFMatrix4d/f whose value is the object translated by the passed *translation* on the left.

 #### **rotate** (*rotation: SFRotation*):  SFMatrix4d/f

-Returns a SFMatrix4d/f whose value is the object rotated by the passed *rotation* on the left.
+Returns an SFMatrix4d/f whose value is the object rotated by the passed *rotation* on the left.

 #### **scale** (*scale: SFVec3d/f*):  SFMatrix4d/f

-Returns a SFMatrix4d/f whose value is the object scaled by the passed *scale* on the left.
+Returns an SFMatrix4d/f whose value is the object scaled by the passed *scale* on the left.

 ## SFNode Object